+Is it safe to travel to North Korea?
 Despite what you may hear, it is safe to travel to North Korea.
-The DPRK (North Korea) is probably one of the safest places on Earth to visit provided you follow the laws and regulations as covered in our booking documents, at our pre-tour briefings, and throughout your stay in the DPRK.
+The DPRK (North Korea) is probably one of the safest places on Earth to visit provided you follow the laws and regulations as covered in our booking documents, at our pre-tour briefings, and throughout your stay in North Korea.

 Tourism is very welcomed in North Korea.
 North Koreans are friendly and accommodating if you let them into your world and avoid insulting their beliefs or ideology.
 Even during tense political moments, tourism within the DPRK is never affected.